CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

  * VPN gateway is recommended for development/test cases or small-scale production workloads where throughput is less than 100 Mbps.
 Use ExpressRoute for enterprise and mission-critical workloads that access most Azure services.
 You can choose bandwidth from 50 Mbps to 10 Gbps.

 * Another consideration is security.
 Unlike VPN Gateway traffic, ExpressRoute connections don't go over the public internet.
-VPN Gateway traffic is secured by industry standard IPsec.
+VPN Gateway traffic is secured by industry-standard IPsec.

 * For both services, inbound transfers are free and outbound transfers are billed per the billing zone.

-* Azure front door and express route are expensive, whereas vpn gateway is cheaper.
+* Azure front door and express route are expensive, whereas the VPN gateway is cheaper.

-* By using the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/), you can calculate the cost of VPN gateway and observe how the cost varies by changing the type and size of outbound data transfer.
+* By using the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/), you can calculate the cost of a VPN gateway and observe how the cost varies by changing the type and size of outbound data transfer.

    ![](media/VPN01.png)